 This tea needle is stored securely inside the tea brush.
 The tea brush is another useful tea ceremony tool.
 It's used to help clean tea leaf scraps, move excess water down the drain of the tea table, and season Yixing teaware and tea pets.

 A tea-pick is an essential tool for breaking up all forms of pu-erh.
 Using a specially designated tea-knife prevents you from damaging the cake and leaves fewer leaf scraps.
 The ribbed grip and protective sleeve make this tea-pick convenient, safe, and perfect to take to-go!

-Made out of high-quality clay and silk net this filter effectively stops tea leaves and even the smallest particles and helps to get a cup of clear, bright, and tasty tea.
+Made of high-quality clay and metal net, this filter effectively stops tea leaves and even the smallest particles and helps to get a cup of clear, bright, and tasty tea.

 This beautifully glazed tea strainer makes a perfect addition to the "White Crane" Gong Fu Tea Set and to any gong fu tea ceremony.
 Thanks to the fine silk net, the tea strainer helps capture the tiniest tea leaf particles.
 Finally, we are presented with the clearest tea brew.

 This tea strainer, made of stainless steel, is a copy of a Bodhi Tree leaf – the sacred tree under which Buddha reached Enlightenment.
 Its compactness and durability make it perfect for taking it on trips, hikes, and any outdoor activities.